danielsauter/rapid-android-development/gettingStarted.md

 ###Run the Sketch

 Go ahead and run the sketch by pressing the Play button.
-Processing will open a display window whose default size is 100 by 100 pixels, as shown in ***MISSING IMAGE***.
+Processing will open a display window whose default size is 100 by 100 pixels, as shown in the image above.
 Alternatively, you can select Sketch &mapsto; Run on the Processing menu bar.
 When the window appears, place your mouse pointer there and move it around.

 If we move the mouse quickly from left to right or up and down inside the display window, the ellipse width and height increase, depending on where we are heading.
-Drawing in such a small sketch window restricts our mouse movement, so let's use the ```size``` method to increase the window size to ```[400, 400]```, as shown in ***MISSING IMAGE***.
+Drawing in such a small sketch window restricts our mouse movement, so let's use the ```size``` method to increase the window size to ```[400, 400]```, as shown in Figure 2.
 We add the ```size``` method to ```setup```, because we need to define the window size only once when we start up the sketch.
 In a typical Processing sketch, the idea is to keep everything strictly away from ```draw``` so the application doesn't get bogged down executing extra statements at the rate of sixty times per second.

 Go ahead and add the following statements to ```setup``` in your Processing text editor: